 It is evident that financial markets move in cycles.
-A wise saying goes “What goes up, must come down”.
-Investors who put the effort to study the price movement and cycles of the assets they intend to invest in will be rewarded for their efforts – profiting from both uptrends and downtrends.
+As the saying goes “What goes up, must come down”.
+Investors who spend time studying the price movement and cycles of the assets they intend to invest in could be rewarded with profits earned from uptrends and downtrends.

 If you have never attempted short-selling before, maybe it is time to start as you are losing out on 50% of the opportunities in the market.
-So should you only stick to the traditional method of going “long”?
-Why should an investor initiate a short?
-Let us take a look at some reasons of why you should short-sell!
+Should you only stick to the traditional method of going “long”?
+Let us take a look at some reasons to short-sell!

 Benefits of Short-selling

-As opposed to going the traditional investing method of going “long” by buying an asset at a low price and selling high, a short position is made when an investor sells a security first with the intention of repurchasing it later at a lower price.
+As opposed to the traditional method of buying an asset at a low price and selling high, a short position is made when an investor sells a security first with the intention of repurchasing it later at a lower price.

-Short-selling is a strategy that sometimes receives flak from conservative traders, citing reasons such as for causing the declines in asset prices and exacerbation of negative sentiments in the markets.
+Short-selling is a strategy that sometimes receives flak from conservative traders, citing reasons such as causing declines in asset prices and exacerbation of negative sentiments in the markets.
 However, instead of simply sitting back and cutting losses during a bearish market, you can turn the situation around and profit by capitalizing on falling prices.
 Some long-term investors use this feature as a hedging tool to protect their profits.
-They establish an opposite position to what they already have on stocks to prevent any losses due to short-term down trend in markets
+They establish an opposite position to what they already have on stocks to prevent any losses due to short-term downtrend in the markets.

 Example of short-selling: